edugonzaloalmorox/Care-homes/README.md

 ### Data

 This folder contains the raw data.
 It is obtained from the Care Quality Commission Strategy & Intelligence Directorate upon request.
+This dataset is allocated in `/raw` and should be considered as read only.

+`/processed` contains transformed data that has been manipulated.

 ### Doc